Hydrometallurgy Pilot Plant: Overview

 The HPP consists of three laboratories, the first laboratory consists of three hot cells (modules 1-3) with the first module, is shielded alpha particle cell dedicated for mechanical shearing of research reactor fuel, it was unfinished due to the inability to secure the necessary export licence for the shearing equipment from the foreign vendor.
 The second module, is dissolver and mixer-settlers for first stage fission product separation.
 The third module, was designed for waste vitrification with no equipment had been installed.

-The second laboratory contains two modules, module 4, whish is a lead shielded glove box for second stage fission product separation using mixer settlers, while module 5, is an unshielded glove box for the separation of plutonium from uranium.
+The second laboratory contains two modules, module 4, which is a lead shielded glove box for second stage fission product separation using mixer settlers, while module 5, is an unshielded glove box for the separation of plutonium from uranium.

 The third laboratory consists of two connected glove box lines suitable for plutonium chemistry but which contain no equipment.

 HPP possess a minor plutonium processing capacity and unable to reprocess and extract weapons-grade plutonium from the spent fuel of the research reactors due to the inability to complete the facility, however, Egypt decided to use one cell of the HPP within the framework of a project for the management of unused and orphan radioactive sealed sources, which provides Egypt with the research capabilities on the back-end of nuclear fuel cycle.